 A Friend of the Court

-Over nearly two decades, CLF has been granted intervener standing in almost 40 cases involving Charter issues—including 12 at the Supreme Court of Canada—seeking to advance justice, advocate for the vulnerable, and promote freedom of religion, conscience, and expression.
+Over nearly two decades, CLF has been granted intervener standing in over 40 cases involving Charter issues—including 15 at the Supreme Court of Canada—seeking to advance justice, advocate for the vulnerable, and promote freedom of religion, conscience, and expression.

 CLF has: